-Not only do marigolds (Tagetes) show their yellow, orange or copper-colored petals early in the season but they maintain them throughout the summer.
-Some varieties are perennials in their native habitats, but all can be grown as annuals in United States Department of Agriculture (USDA) hardiness zones 2 through 11.
+Not only do marigolds (Tagetes spp.) show their yellow, orange or copper-colored petals early in the season but they maintain them throughout the summer.
+Some species are perennials in their native habitats, but all can be grown as annuals in United States Department of Agriculture (USDA) hardiness zones 2 through 11.
 Seeds take about a week to germinate, and after that, blooms will appear in as few as eight weeks.
 American marigolds (Tagetes erecta), sometimes known as Aztec or Mexican marigolds, resemble lush, golden pom-poms and grow to a height of 3 or 4 feet, while French marigolds (Tagetes patula) grow bushier and shorter.

 Calendula (Calendula officinalis), sometimes called pot or English marigold, is unrelated to marigold, but it looks similar and blooms just as quickly.
 The plant is medicinal, and the flowers are edible, and like marigolds, it grows as an annual in zones 2 through 11.

-Alyssum likes full sun and loamy soil, although it is often found growing on beaches, sand dunes and even walls.
+Alyssum likes full sun and loamy soil, although it is often found growing on beaches, sand dunes, and even walls.
 The key is to ensure the soil is well-draining, as alyssum won't do well in bogs or standing water.

 A native wildflower in most Western states — not just California — the California poppy (Eschscholzia californica) is a fast bloomer that will flower from 60 to 75 days after germination.
 It's self-seeding, so all you have to do is remember to leave a few of the blooms on the plant to have a new batch of delicate wildflowers the following year.

-California poppies grow as perennials in hardiness zones 8 through 10 and as reseeding annuals elsewhere.
+California poppies grow as perennials in hardiness zones 6 through 10 and as reseeding annuals elsewhere.
 Bees and butterflies love them, but deer and rabbits stay away, and they like full sun but aren't particular about soil quality, although the soil should drain well.

-One of the common names of the cornflower (Centaurea cyanus) comes from the fact that these flowers are often found growing wild in cornfields, and the other popular name, bachelor's buttons, reflects the fact that the frilly red, white or blue flowers are often worn by the groom and best man at weddings.
+One of the common names of Centaurea cyanus, cornflower, comes from the fact that these flowers are often found growing wild in cornfields, and the other popular name, bachelor's buttons, reflects the fact that the frilly red, white, or blue flowers are often worn by the groom and best man at weddings.

-Cornflowers respond well to soil amendments, such as fertilizer or compost, and blooms will be bigger and lusher if the soil is fertile.
+Cornflowers respond well to soil amendments, such as compost, and blooms will be bigger and lusher if the soil is fertile.
 They like plenty of sun and moisture, especially during the early spring growth spurt.

-If you have a fence or a trellis in the garden, you can make good use of it by planting morning glory (Ipomoea), a climbing vine that will quickly cover it with delicate and showy pink, purple-blue, magenta or white flowers.
+If you have a fence or a trellis in the garden, you can make good use of it by planting morning glory (Ipomoea spp.), a climbing vine that will quickly cover it with delicate and showy pink, purple-blue, magenta or white flowers.
 The flowers don't last long, opening in the morning and dying by the end of the day, but the plant makes up for the short-lived blooms by producing a lot of them.

-Seeds need to be soaked for 24 hours and planted 4 inches deep, but they germinate rapidly after that, and if you sow the seeds in full sun and well-draining soil in early April, you can expect flowers by June.
-Morning glories grow in zones 3 through 9, and while they are often grown as an annual, they are known to be aggressive self-seeders, so they will probably reappear the following year.
-The seeds contain LSA, which is related to LSD but is more toxic, and even though they have been used by indigenous people in medicine ceremonies, they are officially considered poisonous.
+Seeds need to be soaked for 24 hours and sown 1/2 to 1 inch deep, spacing them 4 inches apart, but they germinate rapidly after that, and if you sow the seeds in full sun on well-draining soil in early April, you can expect flowers by June.
+Morning glories grow as annuals in zones 2 through 11, and they are known to be aggressive self-seeders, so they will probably reappear the following year.
+The seeds contain LSA, which is related to LSD but is more toxic, and even though they have been used by indigenous people in medicine ceremonies, they are considered toxic.

 Imported to North America from Spain, Johnny Jump Up (Viola tricolor) has many names, including wild pansy and garden violet, but the common name Johnny Jump Up reflects the fact that this wildflower often pops up unannounced in fields and gardens.
-Hardy in zones 3 to 9, Johnny Jump Up is slow to germinate when it grows from seed, but it makes up for that by swiftly blooming, and it can fill your garden with tiny yellow-violet blooms by midspring.
+Typically grown as an annual, Johnny Jump Up is a short-lived perennial or biennial in zones 2 through 9.
+It's slow to germinate when it grows from seed, but it makes up for that by swiftly blooming, and it can fill your garden with tiny yellow-violet blooms by mid-spring.

-Violas are the parent plants of pansies, which explains why Johnny Jump Up is often characterized as a pansy, and they are frost tolerant to a degree, so you can sow seeds early for early blooms.
+Violas are the parent plants of pansies, which explains why Johnny Jump Up is often characterized as a miniature pansy, and they are frost tolerant to a degree, so you can sow seeds early for early blooms.
 Johnny Jump Up flowers, like nasturtiums, are edible and make great garnishes, and because the plant is self-seeding, you'll have some next year too.